How to Evaluate a GCC Job Offer Beyond Base Salary

 - Doha: QAR 3,000-6,000/month (~$800-1,600), so annual allowance should be $10,000-20,000

 If your offer includes a housing allowance below these ranges, it's undersized for the market.
 Push back.
+Cross-check your full package against verified GCC bands by sector and city in the Tenure Pay Index before responding to any offer.

 If housing is "included" and the company handles rental, clarify: What type of apartment?
 Which neighborhood?
 Who makes the decision?
 Can you negotiate the allowance if you choose cheaper housing?
 This matters because company-selected housing is often more expensive or less desirable than what you'd choose independently.